This chapter covers a short walkthrough which can be used as a check list to install and get grommunio started.

 After the image has been copied to disk, the appliance is ready for boot and upcoming setup.

 After installation, the appliance displays the grommunio console user interface (CUI).
-For more detailed instructions of the setup process, please refer to grommunio-console-ui-cui.
+For more detailed instructions of the setup process, refer to grommunio-console-ui-cui.

 The initial root password is unset (empty).
 When asked for password, just press “Enter”.